Ajay Barsatilal Shahu

 • Inadequate intake of fortified foods, especially in urban diets

-These dietary gaps are a major reason behind Vitamin B12 deficiency in India and iron deficiency among women and adolescents.
+These dietary gaps are a major reason behind Vitamin B12 deficiency in India and widespread micronutrient imbalance across populations.

 Lifestyle and Environmental Factors